Ryan M. Williamsis creating stories of science fiction, fantasy, mystery, and more!

 Download short stories as I release them on Patreon.

 Thank You!
 Thank you so much.
 You're making it possible for me to share stories and begin the transition from full-time librarian to full-time writer.
 I'll include your name in the acknowledgements section of stories released while you're an active patron.

 Stories will be available here on Patreon and as a download in standard e-book formats.

 You're terrific and your support means so much.
 I can't thank you enough.
 With your support the transition to full-time writing looks more possible than ever.
 As a Reed Moore Library Patron, you'll gain access to behind-the-scenes posts and material from current projects.

-Plus, of course, the material from the previous tiers and a special mention in books and stories released while you're an active patron.
+Plus, a special mention in stories released while you're an active patron.

 The LibrarianI love reading stories.
 My parents lit that fire, fanned those flames, drove me to the library when I was a child, and to no one's surprise I became a librarian.
 I've worked in libraries for nearly 30 years now.
 One thing librarians love is sharing stories.